raspberrypi/style-guide/style-guide.md

 *   FAQ – frequently asked questions.
 Plural FAQs.
 *   Fahrenheit – can always be abbreviated to °F
 *   fax
+*   fediverse - no cap.
+A group of federated servers which, although independently administered, can communicate with each other.
+Mastodon is trying to make the fediverse A Thing, but our experience so far is that users find it very, very hard to get their heads around.
 *   feed reader
 *   fetch-decode-execute cycle
 *   FFmpeg